jjsilva4/merge-conflict-test/README.md

 ### Reset repo

 1. Open repo in GitKraken
-2. Reset `dev` branch to "Sonic the Hedgehog" commit and discard all changes.
+2. Reset `dev` branch to "Mario and Luigi" commit and discard all changes.

 ### Test 2: Trigger the merge conflict in the GK